A literary dystopian series

 The Opening

-That is the thought I have, clear and almost calm, as the fourth one circles in behind me and I understand, with the cold arithmetic this place taught me, that there is no version of the next thirty seconds where I walk away.
+That’s the thought I have, clear and almost calm, as the fourth one circles in behind me and I understand, with the cold math this place taught me, that there’s no version of the next thirty seconds where I walk away.

 From the opening of Still Here